jfabdo/SecretSanta/README.md

 Secret Santa-generating Python class

 # Origin
 Last year, I decided to solve the age-old problem of "how do we choose Secret Santas" programatically.
-But I was short on time and feeling ill, so I wrote it as a Bozo sort.
+But I was short on time and feeling ill, so I wrote it as a Bozo sort, which I knew wouldn't scale well for larger organizations.

 # Latest Version
-This year, I decided to fix it and make it into a class as it should be.
+This year, I decided to fix it as well as making it into a class as it should be.
 This can be pulled into any python program and used however you choose, whether you want it to text everyone their assigned recipient for a truely blind Secret Santa experience, or export it as a CSV.
 You choose.

 # Advantages
 Runs in N time, uses random choice without replacement for efficiency.